 Notes: This is a fic of the Japanese drama Galileo, starring Fukuyama Masaharu and Shibasaki Kou.
-The premise of the show is that a rookie cop, Utsumi Kaoru (Shibasaki), asks a physics professor, Yukawa Manabu (Fukuyama), for assistance in the investigations of seemingly supernatural cases.
-Yukawa is handsome, a genius and an all-round sportsman, but he known as 'Galileo the Weird' because of his eccentric personality.
 The original drama was quite lighthearted and humorous, and I enjoyed it very much, but as always I've wanted to take it to darker areas, so that's how this fic came to be.

 The lab was like a furnace these days, even though it was in the basement.
 The air was completely still, doing nothing to lower the suffocating temperature of the room.
 The air conditioner was broken, and the fan seemed to be almost at the end of its life, as well.
-Even so, Yukawa Manabu had stayed to work late today.
+Even so, Yukawa Manabu had stayed to work late today, instead of retreating into the comfort of his air-conditioned apartment.
 He normally didn't sweat so much – he preferred heat over the cold – but now, just having a lab coat on was an agony.
-Creating two layers of clothes on his body really did not help him cool down.
-Yukawa had discarded his vest a while ago; his dress shirt was damp with precipitation, and the lab coat insulated it.
+Creating two layers of clothes on his body did nothing to help him cool down.
+Yukawa had discarded his waistcoat a while ago; his dress shirt was damp with perspiration, and the lab coat insulated it.
 But there was not much that could be done.

-Yukawa conducted several experiments, taking care so that he wouldn't contaminate any of his equipment and reagents with the moisture that was streaming down his face.
-Then he recorded the data, his fingers flying across the laptop keyboard, matching the speed of the whirring of his brain.
+Yukawa conducted several experiments, taking care so that he wouldn't contaminate any of the equipment and reagents with the moisture that was streaming down his face.
+He then recorded the data, his fingers flying across the laptop keyboard, matching the speed of the whirring gears of his brain.
 For a few minutes, Yukawa put on his glasses scrutinized the computer screen, sucking on an ice cream bar that one of his students had left him.
-It was much too warm for instant coffee… With a sigh, he tossed the stick that was left from the ice cream into the garbage, and leaned back in his chair, clasping his hands over his head.
+It was much too warm for instant coffee… perhaps he could try the stuff cold?
+With a sigh, he tossed the stick that was left from the ice cream into the garbage, and leaned back in his chair, clasping his hands over his head.

 "It was too humid today…" When there was no one else around, Yukawa tended to talk to himself.
 It helped him clear and organize his thoughts.
-He would have to do several more trials of this particular experiment for more optimal results, perhaps next month, after the weather had cooled down a bit.
+He would have to do several more trials of this particular experiment for more optimal results, perhaps next month, after the weather had cooled down.
 Meanwhile, he had no choice but to start a thesis from what he had…

 He was feeling drowsy.
 Yukawa shook his head to clear it and spun around in his chair.
 Perhaps some coffee would do the trick?
 He stood, rolling his neck and shoulders to relax them, and went over to the sink.
-He poured himself some coffee mix into a relatively clean mug and added some hot water.
-Stirring it, Yukawa checked his watch – only midnight.
-He sipped from the mug and wiped his forehead with the sleeve of his lab coat.
+He poured himself some coffee mix into a relatively clean mug and boiled water in the kettle.
+While waiting, Yukawa checked his watch – only midnight.
+He added the water when the kettle began to whistle, then stirred.
+He took a sip from the mug and wiped his forehead with the sleeve of his lab coat.
 Ah, he already felt better…

 He punched in her name in his contacts list, and pressed 'call'.
 She picked up immediately.
 "Hello?"